openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

    The `volumeBindingMode` MUST ALWAYS be set to `WaitForFirstConsumer`. `volumeBindingMode: WaitForFirstConsumer` instructs Kubernetes to initiate the creation of PV only after Pod using PVC is scheduled to the node.
    :::

-2. Edit `local-hostpath-sc.yaml` and update the Storage Class `name` and `BasePath` with your desired values.
+2. Edit `local-hostpath-sc.yaml` and update the Storage Class `metadata.name` and `cas.openebs.io/config.BasePath` with your desired values.

    :::note
    If the `BasePath` does not exist on the node, *OpenEBS Dynamic Local PV Provisioner* will attempt to create the directory, when the first Local Volume is scheduled on to that node.
-You MUST ensure that the value provided for `BasePath` is the absolute path and is valid.
+You MUST ensure that the value provided for `BasePath` is a valid absolute path.
    :::

 3. Create OpenEBS Local PV Hostpath Storage Class.